 Patents and applications must be viewed as assets.
 You would not invest money in a new facility or project without a detailed business plan.

-An asset-based approach To get value from an asset you must first understand the asset.
+To get value from an asset you must first understand the asset.
 A patent is a grant by a government of exclusive rights to make, use or sell an invention.
 An invention is not necessarily a “ground-breaking” or “landmark” product or technical leap.
 Most patents are issued for very narrow incremental improvements over existing technology.
 On a stand-alone or individual basis, most patents are of limited value.
 In fact, some patents have been criticized as down right silly, such as U.S. patent 6,368,227 Method of Swinging on a Swing.

 A patent does not give a patent’s owner the right to actually make, use or sell anything – including the invention.
 A patent owner’s invention might be an improvement on someone else’s prior invention.
 Ownership of a patent on some features does not authorize the patentee to make a product without a license on other patented features also in the product as made.